7th Spring School

 - Timm Krüger, The University of Edinburgh, United Kingdom

-- Halim Kusumaatmaja, Michael D. Rennick, Durham University, United Kingdom
+- Halim Kusumaatmaja, Durham University, United Kingdom

 - Timothy Reis, University of Greenwich, United Kingdom